VectorInstitute/PETs-Bootcamp/intact/README.md

 In addition, we shifted focus to building a vertical federated learning (VFL) model for the caravan insurance problem.
 The model is a split-neural network consisting of two separate neural networks (NNs): one NN built on the vendor data, followed by 1 NN built on the Intact data, augmented with a hidden representation of the vendor-side features.

 Preliminary results of the split-NN model show that, as we train more epochs, the model degrades into predicting solely the majority class, rather than learning something less trivial.
 This may be caused by the target class imbalance.

+## Day 3

+Today, we finalized building the baseline model and split-NN model.
+We ended up finding a split-NN model with predictive performance close to the baseline model.
+We learned more about the intrinsics of the split-NN, pysift, PSI, and other missing pieces required to productionize VFL.
+Finally, we put together a deck summarizing the 3-day bootcamp.
+We agreed to present our findings on 2021-12-01 10:00 am in a joint meeting with the other bootcamp participants.